CosmosDB/labs/java/technical_deep_dive/05-troubleshooting_failed_requests.md

     }
     ```

-1. Save all of your open editor tabs, and click run.
+1. Save all of your open editor tabs, and click run (this should give you a message saying that the database already exists as you should have created it earlier in the lab, but the collection will be created)

 1. Click the **🗙** symbol to close the terminal pane.